-We strongly recommend you use SSH or some other form of encryption to secure your data!
-If this is not an option, you can still directly connect MBI to your database using the instructions in this article.
+Adobe recommends you use SSH or some other form of encryption to secure your data!
+If this is not an option, you can still directly connect Commerce Intelligence to your database using the instructions in this topic.

-In this article, we walk you through directly connecting your MySQL database to MBI.
-These settings can also be used with Commerce or any other eCommerce databases that use MySQL.
+This topic walks you through directly connecting your MySQL database to Commerce Intelligence.
+These settings can also be used with Adobe Commerce or any other eCommerce databases that use MySQL.

 The simplest way to create a

-MySQL user for MBI is to execute the following query when logged into
+MySQL user for Commerce Intelligence is to execute the following query when logged into

 GRANT privileges.
 Replace

-MBI IP Address with the MBI IP address and replace
+Commerce Intelligence IP Address with the Commerce Intelligence IP address and replace

 secure password with a secure password of your choice: